Time to complete: this tutorial is expected to take anywhere from 30 minutes to 2 hours depending on your QGIS and satellite imagery familiarity.

 First things first, you will need to purchase a Planet subscription here or sign up for a 14 day free trial here.
-The Planet Explorer plugin can be installed, but not used, until you log in with your Planet account.
+The Planet QGIS Plugin can be installed, but not used, until you log in with your Planet account.
 Additionally, some functionality such as imagery download may be limited with a trial account.

 Second, if you don’t already have QGIS, download and install it by going to Download QGIS.
 Most likely you will want to use the QGIS Standalone Installer rather than the OSGeo4W Network Installer.
 Planet's QGIS plugin is designed to work on QGIS versions 3.6+.
 Remember that you can have concurrent QGIS installs of different versions on the same machine, so if you haven’t upgraded in a while, it would be best to get the latest version, without fear of ruining older projects or needing to uninstall older versions.

 Once installed, start up QGIS Desktop (you can choose the with GRASS version or the one without).
 In the QGIS menu bar, select the Plugins drop-down, then select All if it isn’t already selected, and type “Planet Explorer” in the Search… box.
 Select it in the list and press Install Plugin.
 A new button is added to the toolbar.
 Your QGIS may look different than the one below depending on the version and which panels and toolbars are open but the general process should be the same.